 And creating a content calendar is one of the first steps in developing a blogging strategy.
-This means that companies that can’t find good topics tend to give up early on or publish a couple of blog posts and then abandon that area of their website.
+This means that companies that can’t find good topics tend to give up early on blogging.
+Others publish a couple of blog posts and then abandon that area of their website.

 A lack of topic ideas should not hold you back from using this crucial content marketing strategy for your business.
 Here are a few ideas for how to find good blog topics.